deso2/SOC-Home-Lab/README.md

 <h3>Installing pfSense</h3>

-There has been recent changes to download procedures for <a href="https://www.pfsense.org/download/">pfSense</a>.
-Now, it requires email address, personal information, and phone number.
-Once you finish signing-up, netgate installer offers three different option.
-Go to Installation image, choose amd64.iso and download. before you can use the iso, is neccessary <a href="https://docs.netgate.com/pfsense/en/latest/install/prepare-installer-media.html">decompressive method</a>
+To download <a href="https://www.pfsense.org/download/">pfSense</a> ISO, you'll now need to sign up on the pfSense website and provide your email address, personal information, and phone number.
+After signing up, you'll be directed to the Netgate installer, where you can choose the installation image option, select the amd64.iso, and download it.

+Once you have downloaded the ISO, you'll need to follow a decompression method before you can use it.
+You can find instructions for this on the <a href="https://docs.netgate.com/pfsense/en/latest/install/prepare-installer-media.html">pfSense documentation website</a>